 Experience some of the best basketball offered in the country.
 To learn more about the season and how to purchase tickets, visit WakeForestSports.com.

-The Winston-Salem State Rams compete in the CIAA Conference and will play in the tournament Feb.
-25-March 2 in Charlotte, N.C.
+At the conclusion of regular season the Rams compete in the CIAA Conference tournament February 22-27 in Charlotte, N.C, just 1 1/2 hours south of Winston-Salem.
 To learn more about the tournament, visit http://www.ciaatournament.org/.